Art: My

 football pitches in coloured bibs that identified sides and positions.
 If only

-RE: The Catholic
+RE: As per the Catholic

 classroom.
 As instructed, I did not knock on the door.
 I simply walked in, helped